Jushto/alx-low_level_programming/0x0E-structures_typedef/README.md

 0 - define a new type struct dog
 1 - initilize a variable of stype struct dog
 2 - print a struct dog
+3 - typedef dog_t as new name for struct dog